jcolinhill/pyilc/README.md

 # pyilc

 pyilc implements Needlet ILC in Python.

+## diffusive_inpaint
 This repo also includes an inpainting code which diffusively inpaints a masked region with the mean of the unmasked neighbouring pixels.
+This ReadMe is inteneded for pyilc, not diffusive_inpaint; in the diffusive_inpaint we have a sample .py file `diffusive_inpaint/diffusive_inpaint_example.py` which should make it clear how to use `diffusive_inpaint/diffusive_inpaint.py`

 # Requirements